 I love Star Hill Crater.
 It’s its own little unique area, and it’s so calm.
 If we have time it’s great to turn off the boat and enjoy the quiet.
-Well that’s before the cicadas start
+Well, that’s before the cicadas start!

-Tell us something that surprises people about Waimangu?
+What is something that surprises people about Waimangu?